 Bank of the West Clean Energy Challenge Finalists

-We're thrilled to announce the finalists for the Bank of the West Clean Energy Challenge.
-Read about their innovative ideas below.
+Explore the top entries in the Bank of the West Clean Energy Challenge.

 - Bike for Watts, a nonprofit that organizes ultra-distance cycling events and donates the human-generated energy to countries in need.